About Santé Center

 As Santé grew in those early years, their research and program implementation indicated that sexual compulsion/addiction did not “travel alone.”
 Santé found that cross-addiction and dual diagnosis was/is common.
 As National Institute on Drug Abuse (NIDA) stated, “Comorbidity also implies interactions between the illnesses that affect the course and prognosis of both.”
 Moreover, according to SAMHSA, addiction has become the leading healthcare cost in America, where more than 19.5 million Americans over the age of 12 years old are currently illicit drug users.

-Collaboration, innovation, and a more extensive recovery continuum of care continue to evolve in the spirit of excellence, yet the organization has not lost its sense of self.
-The values remain the same: 12 step foundation; evidence-based therapeutic and medical treatment; expert staff pursuing ongoing education/certification; individualized, customized care in a supportive, therapeutic community; working on the core trauma-level issues underlying addiction; and simultaneous treatment for poly-addiction and dual diagnosis.
-The result… 25 years of miracles, one day at a time.
-We are proud of our distinguished past.
-And it is to the future we look for even greater achievements
+The Santé DNA remains the same: 12 step foundation; evidence-based therapeutic and medical treatment; expert staff pursuing ongoing education/certification; individualized, customized care in a supportive, therapeutic community; working on the core trauma-level issues underlying addiction; family engagement; and simultaneous treatment for poly-addiction and dual diagnosis.

 “…It makes my head swim to think how much we did just to get going.
 We have much to be proud of and grateful for – especially the terrific team of people who continue to live the dream.” – Deb Corley